Pnwcomputers/T1000E-Tracker/README.md

 Two consequences worth internalizing up front, because they shape every decision below:

 - **No motion gating.** The accelerometer is on the board but unused by Meshtastic.
 The device cannot tell "moving" from "stationary" except by comparing GPS fixes.
-A clean "fast while moving / slow while idle" profile is therefore **not achievable** — you pick one cadence.
+A clean "fast while moving / slow while idle" profile is therefore **not achievable**; you pick one cadence.
 - **nRF52, not ESP32.** Several power-module sleep timers are ESP32-only and do nothing here (see §6).

 ---